SPo101/Security_of_OS/2nd_work/README.md

 PATH=./path/to/file.txt
 ```

-See `Libmysyslog/README.md` for better understanding of options
+See `Libmysyslog/README.md` for better understanding options